Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Experiments

-To compare the performance of our method to other approaches, we conducted fine-tuning on CLIP and prompting on CLIP, in addition to our method.
+To compare the performance of our method to other approaches, we conducted fine-tuning on CLIP and prompt learning on CLIP, in addition to our method.
 The results of these experiments are summarized in Table~\ref{coco} on the Compositional Visual Genome dataset and RefCOCOg dataset.
-In order to facilitate a fair comparison, we adapt the use of the DSD model to two distinct settings on ComVG, given the different resolution of Stable Diffusion and CLIP.
-The first setting involves resizing all images in the dataset to a resolution of 224x224 first, and then upsampling and resizing to 512x512 for the use of DSD, so that DSD will not take advantage of its higher input resolution.
+In order to facilitate a fair comparison, we adapt the use of the Discffusion model to two distinct settings on ComVG, given the different resolutions of Stable Diffusion and CLIP.
+The first setting involves resizing all images in the dataset to a resolution of 224x224 first, and then upsampling and resizing to 512x512 for the use of Discffusion, so that Discffusion will not take advantage of its higher input resolution.
 The results are shown in Table~\ref{coco}.
-The other setting involves directly resizing all images to 224x224 and 512x512 base resolution, which is employed by CLIP and Stable Diffusion, with the results shown in the Supplements.
+The other setting involves directly resizing all images to 224x224 and 512x512 base resolution, which is employed by CLIP and Stable Diffusion, with the results shown in the Appendix.
+We also show the results on the VQAv2 dataset in Table~\ref{coco}.

-From the results, it is clear that our method outperforms both fine-tuning on CLIP and prompt learning on CLIP on both Compositional Visual Genome across the three different problem types and RefCOCOg.

-We also show the results on the VQAv2 dataset in Table~\ref{tab:coco}.
 These results demonstrate the extentiveness of our method to other vision and language tasks.